byu-oit/aws-scatter-gather/README.md

 For this example, assume we have a single SNS Topic and three AWS lambdas that are subscribed to it:

 - **Aggregator** - Makes a request to other lambdas to do mathematical calculations on a number, and gathers responses.
-- **Increment** - A value object generator that accepts a request, adds `1` to the number, and sends a response back.
+- **Increment** - A response generator that accepts a request, adds `1` to the number, and sends a response back.
-- **Double** - A value object generator that accepts a request, doubles the number, and sends a response back.
+- **Double** - A response generator that accepts a request, doubles the number, and sends a response back.

 The following diagram outlines the basic flow of this information when using an AWS SNS Topic: